 2. A Low Cost of Living

 Compared to similar metro areas, Houston offers better affordability for residents.
-Here, retirees can expect a median home sale price that’s lower than several other cities around the country.
-While the national average for housing costs hovered around $227,000 in 2018, Houstonians experienced a lower average of around $223,000, according to U.S. News & World Report.
-Houston also offers an overall cost of living that’s lower than the national average, making the city even more appealing to retirees.
+Here, retirees can expect a median home sale price that’s lower than several other major cities around the country.
+While the national average for housing costs hovered around $315,743 in 2020, Houstonians experienced a slightly higher average of around $319,339, according to U.S. News & World Report.

-Houston is home to several 55+ communities.
-At The Village at Tuscan Lakes in League City, retirees can enjoy the nearby Kemah Boardwalk and waterfront or spend the day on Galveston Island, which is just 30 minutes away.
-This 55+ community offers homes for sale that range in size from 1,109 to 2,581 square feet.
+There are several 55+ communities around Houston.
+At The Village at Tuscan Lakes in League City, retirees can enjoy the nearby Kemah Boardwalk or spend the day on Galveston Island, which is just 30 minutes away.
+This 55+ community offers homes for sale that range from 1,109 to 2,581 square feet.

-A little closer to Downtown Houston, Heritage Towne Lake in Cypress offers single-family homes for sale that range in size from 1,553 to 3,372 square feet.
+A little closer to Downtown Houston, Heritage Towne Lake in Cypress offers single-family homes for sale ranging from 1,553 to 3,372 square feet.
 Homeowners in this active adult community can enjoy a resort-like atmosphere that centers around fishing and boating.

 3. A Robust Restaurant Scene

 Whether retirees consider themselves foodies or they simply enjoy a good meal, living in Houston allows them to dig into an exciting culinary scene.
 Houston is home to more than 11,000 restaurants that span the spectrum from traditional Southern fare to fine dining.
-Retirees can savor a variety of international cuisine to suit any palate, whether they enjoy Ethiopian dishes or Indian street food.
+Retirees can savor a variety of international favorites to suit any palate, as well, whether they enjoy Ethiopian dishes or Indian cuisine,

 Active adults can’t go wrong ordering a dish at one of the city’s many award-winning restaurants, such as Brennan’s of Houston, which Food & Wine ranked as one of the 40 Most Important Restaurants in America, or Goode Co.
 BBQ, which was named one of America’s best barbecue joints by National Geographic Traveler.